 I have been writing fiction in French and English since 2007, penning two novels in English: Not to Hold (2018) and Heading for the Wall (2014) and two novels in French: L’éloge de l’ombre (2011) and Envolée (which I am currently rewriting).

 I write accessible literary fiction, weaving in different narratives and viewpoints and exploring themes such as grief, loss, projection, manipulation and deceit.
 All my stories contain an element of suspense, without providing all the answers, and raise questions which, I believe, are relevant to our shared human experience.

-I have twenty years of teaching experience.
-I teach French, English and Italian to adult students of all levels, face-to-face and on Skype.
+I have more than twenty years of teaching experience.
+I teach French and English to adult students of all levels, face-to-face and on Skype.
 I offer tailored services to companies (English and French).
-You can listen to Episode 15 of The Creativity for All Podcast: 'The creative approach to language learning', to get a better sense of my teaching method.